-The Philippine mutual fund industry continues to grow with 64 funds as of December 2021 according to data tracked by the Philippine Investment Funds Association.
-The industry continues to benefit from increased public interest on alternative investments that have higher yields over regular savings accounts and time deposits.
-While industry net assets grew 24% to P444 billion from P358 billion a year ago, it was nevertheless another challenging year for capital markets as volatility remained very high.
+The Philippine mutual fund industry continues to grow with 68 funds as of December 2022 according to data tracked by the Philippine Investment Funds Association.
+The industry continues to benefit from increased public interest on alternative investments that offer potentially higher yields over regular savings accounts and time deposits.
+The industry's net assets however shrank 36% to P283 billion from P442 billion a year ago, as the business and economic environment remained challenging as supply and demand issues were exacerbated by the Russia-Ukraine war and the China lockdown.
+Inflation continued to rise and volatility in capital markets remained very high.

 The industry is divided into 5 categories - stock, bond, balanced, money market, and feeder funds.
-Majority of total assets under management (AUM) is invested in money market funds (45%), stock funds (27%) and bond funds (14%) funds which make up 86% of total market share.
+Majority of total assets under management (AUM) is invested in money market funds (38%), bond funds (25%) and stock funds (24%) funds which make up 87% of total market share.
 Philequity Management, Inc. (PEMI) only offers seven funds to the public - Philequity Fund, Inc. (PEFI), Philequity PSE Index Fund, Inc. (PPSE), Philequity Dividend Yield Fund, Inc. (PDYF), Philequity MSCI Philippines Index Fund, Inc. (PMPI), Philequity Alpha One Fund, Inc. (PAOF), Philequity Peso Bond Fund, Inc. (PPBF), and Philequity Dollar Income Fund, Inc. (PDIF) which only competes against other stock and bond funds.